oceanzhang88/MigrationViz/index.md

 Overall, blue states have higher movement in both directions, but red states clearly make up a larger proportion of influx, relative to their outflux (shown by the shift in the central pool of all people moving in 2022).

 <h2 style="text-align: center;">Regions</h2>
-Perhaps geographical region has an effect on the movement of people.
-We can also look at the migration of people by focusing on geographical regions of the United States: North East, South East, South West, Mid West, and West.
+Another idea we can look into is that the geographical region of a state has an effect on the movement of people.
+We have split the US into 5 regions and looked at the migration of people by focusing on those regions: North East, South East, South West, Mid West, and West.

 ![](/assets/imgs/Chord_all_regions.png)